Abby Shoffner Milligan Barron: March 23, 1950 – March 13, 2022

 Since it’s been okay to feel this way…”

 ~Duncan Sheik, Days Go By

 I had never been married before.
 Abby was married to Paul Milligan for 23 years until his death in 1992 from metastatic lung cancer.
 They have a daughter, Dawna Michele Milligan Reeves, who I adore.
 Dawna, who grew up known as Chele (which we call her) married Tom Reeves in 2009.
 They had a baby, our grandson, Paul Thomas, in 2011.
-They live in the Baltimore, Maryland suburb of Parkville, and we saw them two or three times a year, but they hope to move to Dallas soon.
+They lived in the Baltimore, Maryland suburb of Parkville, and we saw them two or three times a year, but they moved to Dallas in 2022.

 A huge difference between Abby and me was that I am something of a minimalist, while she was decidedly a collector.
 Though fundamentally at odds, it is something we simply accepted about each other.